Logflare/logflare_erl/README.md

-# Logflare API client for Erlang
+# Logflare API Client for Erlang

 Send any kind of timestamped event data to Logflare for ingest.
 This library is separated from the `logflare_lager_backend` and the `logfalre_logger_handler` so you can easily send Logfalre data without pushing it through a logging framework if you don't need the context those frameworks offer and don't want the added overhead.
 All Logflare Erlang clients depend on this client to shuffle data to Logflare.